toolness/vibecoded-hangul-fun/README.md

   in for it (or otherwise quiz the user on it), but we will still use its picture.

+  If the word isn't hyperlinked but is underlined, we will still quiz the user on it, even though we don't have a word defined for it.

 [Cloze]: https://docs.ankiweb.net/editing.html#cloze-deletion

 ### Environment variables